marco262/my_wiki/data/pirates/gm_notes/gm-notes.md

 * The players need to find the Dread Pirate Lord's first mate, who is hiding on the Dread Pirate Lord's HQ island.
     * She's a half-elf, so she has not aged as much as everyone else.
 Maybe a cleric so she can create food and shelter for herself?
-    * Knows Scry, but doesn't have a focus.
+    * Knows Scrying, but doesn't have a focus.
 Quest for players later?
     * Stays on the HQ island, because she's been foiling the Knights of Twilight's attempts to uncover the DPL's treasure for 50 goddamn years
 * Players need to search for the first mate but have no idea where she is:
     * Need ideas on where to find her (need informants, guides)